 The FGFRs are a family of tyrosine kinases that constitute four different receptors: FGFR1-FGFR4.
-15 These receptors are encoded by different genes; however, they all share a high sequencing identity.
-16 They are located at the cell membrane and are formed of extracellular, transmembranous and intracellular domains.
+These receptors are encoded by different genes; however, they all share a high sequencing identity.
+They are located at the cell membrane and are formed of extracellular, transmembranous and intracellular domains.
 The diversity between the FGFRs is mostly attributed to the alternative splicing of the mRNA sequence that produces the extramembranous domain.
-17 This domain is formed of one peptide signalling region, two to three immunoglobulin-like domains (IgL-D) and a hallmark of a serine-rich sequence of the acidic box between IgL-D1 and IGL-D2.
-17 18 IgL-D1 and acid box are thought to have a role in receptor autoinhibition, while IgL-D2 and IgL-D3 are important for finding to fibroblast growth factor (FGF) ligands.
-19 Additionally, IgL-D3 also has three isoforms (a, b and c), that are formed of alternative splicing of exons 7, 7/8 and 8/9, respectively.20-22 IgL-D3b and IgL-D3c splice variants are observed in FGFR1-FGFR3, while only IgL-D3b variants are observed in FGFR4.17 This alternative splicing also contributes to the receptor specificity, whereby FGFR1b-FGFR3b are predominantly epithelial, while FGFR1c-3c is mesenchymal.20
+This domain is formed of one peptide signalling region, two to three immunoglobulin-like domains (IgL-D) and a hallmark of a serine-rich sequence of the acidic box between IgL-D1 and IGL-D2.
+IgL-D1 and acid box are thought to have a role in receptor autoinhibition, while IgL-D2 and IgL-D3 are important for finding to fibroblast growth factor (FGF) ligands.
+Additionally, IgL-D3 also has three isoforms (a, b and c), that are formed of alternative splicing of exons 7, 7/8 and 8/9, respectively.20-22 IgL-D3b and IgL-D3c splice variants are observed in FGFR1-FGFR3, while only IgL-D3b variants are observed in FGFR4.
+This alternative splicing also contributes to the receptor specificity, whereby FGFR1b-FGFR3b are predominantly epithelial, while FGFR1c-3c is mesenchymal.

 Like other tyrosine kinases, once bound to the activating FGF ligand through the extracellular domain, the receptor dimerises, enabling transphosphorylation and becomes activated.
-This, in turn, activates downstream transduction intracellular signalling pathways, including phospholipase C (PLC)y, phosphatidylinositol 3-kinase (PI3K) -AKT (also known as protein kinase B (PKB), and RASmitogen-activated protein kinase (MAPK) pathways.
-23 24 The selection of which pathway to be employer(s)) 2021.
-No commercial re-use.
-See rights and permissions.
-Published by BMJ.
+This, in turn, activates downstream transduction intracellular signalling pathways, including phospholipase C (PLC) $\gamma$ , phosphatidylinositol 3-kinase (PI3K) -AKT (also known as protein kinase B (PKB), and RAS-mitogen-activated protein kinase (MAPK) pathways.
+The selection of which pathway to be activated is determined by multiple factors, including the nature of activating FGF ligand and the type of receptor involved; however, no single cause relationship exists between ligand, receptor or pathway activated.
+For instance, the activation of the (extracellular signal-regulated kinase (ERK)1/2 and p38) MAPK pathways mediates FGF-induced growth arrest of chondrocytes, while promoting endothelial cells in angiogenesis.